MuhammadSawalhy/leetcode-download-questions/README.md

 ### Building PDF

 The main goal for this repo is to generate a well structured form then you can use any tool to convert it to a PDF.
-Each problem is extracted to a separate HTML file in the directory `problems/` and an LLM (i.e. Gemini Flash 2.0) is used to finetune the result and add a solution.
+Each problem is extracted to a separate HTML file in the directory `problems/` and an LLM (i.e. Gemini Flash 2.0) is used to finetune the result and add a solution if it doesn't exist.

-Run the following to install other dependencies
+Use a virtual Python environment and install the requirements:

 ```python
 virtualenv .venv